Massachusetts Payroll Tax Registration

 There are 3 payroll tax setup tasks you may need to complete in Massachusetts to get your new hire on payroll for the first time.
 You can follow the guide below to help you get registered directly with the Massachusetts agencies or use Mosey to do it.

-Massachusetts Withholding Tax Setup for LLC, LLP, Corporation
+Massachusetts Paid Family and Medical Leave Setup for LLP, LLC, Corporation

 You are required to register with the Department of Unemployment Assistance for an Unemployment Insurance account if you have at least one employee for some part of a day in each of 13 different weeks during a calendar year or pay wages of $1,500 or more in a calendar quarter.
 Note: During the registration process, 501(c)(3) organizations will have the choice to either pay unemployment contributions on taxable wages each quarter or elect to reimburse the Massachusetts Unemployment Assistance Fund for benefits paid to terminated employees.